nvs-bench/nvs-bench/README.md

 It uses Modal to take any method and run it on a serverless L40S GPU (the cloud version of an RTX 4090).
 If you're using vscode/cursor you can even open up a native dev experience backed by cloud GPUs.
 Or, try the methods out in a browser with a hosted jupyter lab, vscode, or modal's new notebook experience.
 Their generous free tier ($30 a month) should be plenty.

+After a method is run, it saves renders on the validation split of the dataset to a `test_renders` folder on the `nvs-bench` modal volume.
+Evalution can then be run separately to compare these renders to ground truth and calculate metrics.
+Because of this decoupling, it's also possible to submit results just by providing the `test_render` images and skip the integration.
+It's open ended, so just open a PR and we can discuss!

 The main files for adding a new method are in `boilerplate/`:

 - `image.py` — (Needs to be filled in) Your installation instructions, similar to a Dockerfile.